Can Ticks Be Used to Test for Infection? Xenodiagnosis for Lyme Disease

 What is xenodiagnosis for Lyme disease?

-Xenodiagnosis is an experimental method where uninfected larval ticks feed on a patient to detect Borrelia burgdorferi infection.
-The ticks are then tested for bacterial DNA after feeding.
-It’s used in research, not routine clinical practice.
+Xenodiagnosis is an experimental method in which uninfected larval ticks feed on a patient and are later tested for Borrelia burgdorferi DNA.
+It is used in research, not routine clinical care.

 Is tick testing for Lyme disease available to patients?

-No. Xenodiagnosis using larval ticks remains an experimental research method.
-It must be performed under an approved clinical research protocol and is not available for routine diagnostic use.
+No. Xenodiagnosis remains an experimental research method and is not available for routine diagnostic use.

 How accurate is xenodiagnosis?